pretorh/lfs-notes/steps/6-install.md

 - util-linux
     - the test `tests/ts/ipcs/limit` fails on recent kernels, can be ignored
 - man-db
-- sysklogd
-    - no configure (just a patch)
-    - no tests
-- sysvinit
-    - no configure (just a patch)
-    - no tests
 - tar
 - texinfo
-- eudev
 - vim

 ## Cleanup